Discrete Diffusion in Large Language and Multimodal Models: A Survey: Representative Models

-\cite{zheng2023reparameterized} derives an alternative yet equivalent formulation of the sampling from discrete diffusion process (see Section \ref{math_2}) and introduces a new model family named Reparameterized Discrete Diffusion Models (RDMs).
-It reformulate the backward process of discrete diffusion in D3PM \cite{austin2021structured} into a two-stage sampling procedure and yield a greatly simplified training objective and enable more flexible decoding algorithms for text generation.
+\cite{zheng2023reparameterized} simplifies the formulation of discrete diffusion process in D3PM and introduces a new model family named Reparameterized Discrete Diffusion Models (RDMs).
+It reformulate the backward process of discrete diffusion in D3PM \cite{austin2021structured} into a two-stage sampling procedure and yield a greatly simplified training objective and enable more flexible decoding algorithms.
+MLDM \cite{sahoo2024simple} and MD4 \cite{shi2024simplified} further simplified the discrete diffusion model specifically for cases with an absorbing state, also referred to as masked diffusion models.
 Masked-Diffuse LM (MDLM) \cite{chen2023cheaper} propose to leverage the inherit linguistic features of texts to encourage the model to recover the text following an easy-first-generation nature, and directly predict the discrete token with cross-entropy loss to stabilize the intermediate diffusion steps.
 Diffusion-NAT \cite{zhou2023diffusion} uses the pretrained BART \cite{lewis2019bart} as the language backbone and unifies the inference process of pretrained language models and the denoising process of discrete diffusion models in a non-autoregressive manner, thus the BART model plays the role of the parameterized denoiser in discrete diffusion models.
 Furthermore, TESS \cite{mahabadi2023tess} leverages a new form of self-conditioning and applies diffusion on the logit simplex instead of the learned embedding space.
-Plaid \cite{gulrajani2023likelihood} takes the first step towards closing the likelihood gap between autoregressive and diffusion-based language models through algorithmic improvements, scaling laws, and increased compute.
-SEDD \cite{lou2023discrete} generalize the idea of score matching into the discrete spaces by proposing a novel loss named score entropy, which can be integrated seamlessly to build discrete diffusion models and can significantly boost model performance.
+Plaid \cite{gulrajani2023likelihood} takes the first step towards closing the likelihood gap between autoregressive and diffusion-based language models through SEDD \cite{lou2023discrete} generalize the idea of score matching into the discrete spaces by proposing a novel loss named score entropy, which can be integrated seamlessly to build discrete diffusion models and can significantly boost model performance.